Göran Aral

+Career

-Göran Aral was born in 1953 and is a product of the Djurgården youth system.
-At the beginning of the 1970s he was considered such a promising player that he was selected to go to London and train with Chelsea FC.
+Göran Aral was born in Sweden in 1953 and is a product of the Djurgården youth system.
+At the beginning of the 1970s he was considered such a promising player that he was selected to go to London and train with Chelsea.
+He made his sole Allsvenskan appearance for Djurgården in the 1975 Allsvenskan against Halmstads BK.
 However, a serious injury ended his career in 1977 at the age of 24.

+Aral was a Djurgården staff in the 1980s together with Tommy Söderberg and Benny Persson, also coached Råsunda IS before taking over Älvsjö AIK in late 1990.
+He left Älvsjö AIK after two seasons in 1992.